cyens/Escape-Wildfires/README.md

 ![Screenshots of the web app](FireManagementScreenshots.png)

 ## How to run EscapeWildFire?
+#### Before starting
 1. Get authorization keys from [Windy API](https://api.windy.com/) and [HERE XYZ](https://www.here.xyz/).
-2. Paste keys into the *simulateWildfire.py* files.
+2. Paste keys into the *simulateWildfire.py* files (inside the /WebApplication folder).
+3. Also paste the HERE XYZ API key in the *authToken* variable within the *ApiHandler.kt* file (inside the AndroidApp/app/src/main/java/com/ewf/escapewildfire folder).

+#### Running the fire management tool
+1. Install the Python dependencies *SQLite3* and *Flask*.
+2. Go into the *WebApplication* directory.
 3. Execute the *python3 webApplication.py* command to run the main program.
-4. Open the Android Studio project and set authorization variable to your personal HERE XYZ key.
-5. Build and run the mobile app using the Android Emulator (in Android Studio) or an Android phone.
-6. Open *localhost:5000* in the browser.
+4. Open *localhost:5000* in the browser.
-7. Start managing wildfires in the browser and observe the mobile application
+5. Start managing wildfires in the browser and observe the mobile application.

+#### Running the mobile application
+To be continued.

 ## Overview of framework
 ![System architecture diagram](SystemArchitecture.png)